Afrrcyn/compYear2/dansSwe/UI - Guidelines.md

 - Say what happened and why?
 - Suggest what to do next!
-- Don't use Developer Jargon...
+- Don't use Developer Jargon... (so do not use specialised developer language, but simplistic or accessible language)

 ##### Design Dialogs to Yield Closure
-After a series of actions, if a task is accomplished - tell the user! the user should not be questioning if the action they performed was actually done.
+After a series of actions, if a task is accomplished - tell the user!
+The user should not be questioning if the action they performed was actually done.

 ##### Prevent Errors